ourworldventures/ourworld_books_OLD/content/ow_znz_company/ppp/ppp_licenses_corporate.md

     - pricing see TBD...
     - this will not be done at start, this is for H2 2023 after more research

-The fees would be split between OurWorld Company (60%) and Zanzibar Government (40%).
+> The fees will be split between OurWorld Company (60%) and Zanzibar Government (40%).
 Please note OurWorld Company is also 20% owned by Zanzibar Government.

 ### Important Milestones